thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 </bean>
 ```

-A quick look at its properties is enough to know about how it's configured:
+A quick look at its properties is enough to know about how it was configured:

  * `viewClass` establishes the class of the View instances.
 This is needed for a
    JSP resolver, but it will not be needed at all when we're working with Thymeleaf.